Newms34/bulmabox/README.md

 ## Usage
 #### Installation
 Just download the index.js file and include it in your HTML with a `script` tag for now.
+Please note that while I've included Bulma as an NPM dependency, you're free to include it any other way if you prefer (i.e., via a cdn).

 #### Functions
 Right now, Bulmabox has four separate functions that you can call: